 The Zapata peninsula and the Bay of Pigs are not usually frequented places in Cuba.
 This area, however, contains an important history of relations between the United States and Cuba and is extremely interesting in terms of nature.
-It is definitely worth going here!
+It is worth going here!

 The Zapata peninsula owes its name to the shape … of a Zapato (Shoe).
 Like Italy, the region is shaped like a shoe on the map.
 It is also often called the Ciénaga de Zapata (Zapata Swamp) for its geographic conditions.
-During the rainy season, the peninsula regularly floods and is under water.
+During the rainy season, the peninsula regularly floods and is underwater.
 The Bay of Pigs gets its name from the pigs that once walked the beaches.
 Nowadays it is difficult to say how many anecdotal pigs are and how real are they.

 Everyone knows, however, the Bay of Pigs because of the victory of the Cubans over the US.
 On October 18, 1960, an economic embargo was implemented.
 The relations between the United States and Cuba began to deteriorate rapidly.
 Eventually, President John Kennedy issued, not with the best wishes, his consent to invade Cuba, but with the condition of moving the attack from Trinidad, that was the initial plan, to uninhabited beaches.
 It happens in Playa Girón and Playa Larga.

 On April 15, 1961, the Americans bombed three Cuban air bases.
-In response for this, Castro announced to the world the socialist character of the Cuban Revolution.
+In response to this, Castro announced to the world the socialist character of the Cuban Revolution.
 The answer did not have to wait long.
 On April 17, 1961, 1,400 Cuban emigrants (!), trained by the CIA, tried to attack their homeland.
 Fidel led the battles from the Sugar Central named “Australia”.
 It was his great victory.
 Cuban emigrants did not know the area, and Fidel left them in the swamp.
-The victory at the Bay of Pigs has strengthened Fidel’s power not only in Cuba, but throughout the world.
-A great knowledge of geography by Castro was also very useful here, for which he owed many of his strategic measures in the struggles for his government in Cuba.
+The victory at the Bay of Pigs has strengthened Fidel’s power not only in Cuba but throughout the world.
+Great knowledge of geography by Castro was also very useful here, for which he owed many of his strategic measures in the struggles for his government in Cuba.

 However, outside of the historical context, the Zapata Peninsula has much to offer to nature lovers.
 This is one of the best places for bird watching in Cuba.
-Crocodiles swim here in the mangrove waters and for this we have here two beautiful beaches.
+Crocodiles swim here in the mangrove waters and for this, we have here two beautiful beaches.

 Coconut Palm, clear sand and crystal clear water.
-All of the abovementioned makes Playa Larga struggle for the recognition by tourists for being the most beautiful beach in southern Cuba.
+All of the abovementioned makes Playa Larga struggle for recognition by tourists for being the most beautiful beach in southern Cuba.
 Both, the beach and the town are very quiet and away from the tourist destination.
 Whoever wish to know the corners of Cuba, will surely feel good here.
-On the outskirts of the city you will find the only hotel, the Hotel Playa Larga, with its own beach and swimming pool.
+On the outskirts of the city, you will find the only hotel, the Hotel Playa Larga, with its beach and swimming pool.

 Cueva de los Peces (Cave of Fishes)

 This beautiful Cave of Fishes is a well or sinkhole (in Spanish cenote), in which the deepest places reach de profundity of 70 meters.
-The cave is connected to the ocean by an underground tunnel, to which it owes its salt water.
+The cave is connected to the ocean by an underground tunnel, to which it owes its saltwater.
 Right next to it, we find a restaurant that serves meats. ..
 Like Crocodile meat.

 Crocodile Farm (Crocodile Hatchery)

-Indian village of Guama
+An Indian village of Guama

 Playa Girón is a quiet and charming fishing village.
 While ordering dinner in one of the guesthouses we are having the opportunity of a real sea feast.
-Every morning the fishermen go out to fish their favorite species of fish.
+Every morning the fishermen go out to fish their favourite species of fish.
 Besides the city, there is a museum here (point 10) and the beautiful beach of Playa Los Cocos that will satisfy the wishes of those who love to have a sunbathe.

 Caleta Buena is a private area for sunbathing (15 CUC per person that includes lunch, hammocks and drinks at the bar).
-We have here places for divers and snorkeling or simply swimming in the pool, which is like a fabulous aquarium.
+We have here places for divers and snorkelling or simply swimming in the pool, which is like a fabulous aquarium.

 This is one of the most important places for divers at the Bay of Pigs.
-In Punta Perdiz there is a diving center and lovers of the underwater world can admire the walls of the coral reefs and the beautiful reef fishes.
+In Punta Perdiz there is a diving centre and lovers of the underwater world can admire the walls of the coral reefs and the beautiful reef fishes.

-Santo Tomas will be for ornithologists not only a habitat of numerous endemic species but also an opportunity to observe the Northern Flicker, the Zapata Wren, the Cuban Parakeet and the Zapata Sparrow, as well as the Cuban Emerald that is a hummingbird that is found throughout the island.
+Santo Tomas will be for ornithologists not the only habitat of numerous endemic species but also an opportunity to observe the Northern Flicker, the Zapata Wren, the Cuban Parakeet and the Zapata Sparrow, as well as the Cuban Emerald that is a hummingbird that is found throughout the island.